 While new products are important for growth, the company can fall back on long-established brands, some in continuous use for more than 100 years, such as Ball, Bee, Coleman, and Sunbeam.
 Acquisitions, such as the purchase of Yankee Candle in 2013, also play a part in Jarden's strategy as does extending its distribution reach overseas.

 Consistent with its historical acquisition strategy, the company intends to focus on buying businesses with product offerings that provide geographic or product diversification, or expansion into related categories that can be marketed through its existing distribution channels or provide it with new distribution channels for its existing products.

 Mergers and Acquisitions

-The company acquired YCC from private equity firm Madison Dearborn Partners for about $1.8 billion in cash in October 2013.
+The company acquired YCC from private equity firm Madison Dearborn Partners for about $1.8 billion in cash in 2013.
+Yankee Candle sells scented candles and home fragrance products through more than 500 stores in the US and Canada.
 Previously, Jarden purchased Paris-based Mapa Spontex for $415 million.
 The French manufacturer's baby care products (such as baby bottles and nipples) carry the NUK, Tigex, and Lillo brands, its household cleaning items (sponges, rubber gloves) bear the Mapa and Spontex names, and its health care segment makes condoms under the Billy Boy name.
 The purchase has exposed Jarden to new product segments and helped to boost revenue from foreign markets, extending the firm's presence beyond North America to include Europe and Latin America (Brazil and Argentina).